Jessore Road

-Jessore Road is a road connecting Shyambazar through Dum Dum, both neighbourhoods in Kolkata, India, to Jessore in Bangladesh.
+Jessore Road is an International road connecting Shyambazar through Dum Dum in Kolkata, India to Jessore in Bangladesh.
 While the Dum Dum-Barasat sector is now part of NH 12, the Barasat-Petrapole sector is now part of NH 112.
 It continues in Bangladesh as N706 from Benapole to Jessore.
+The whole road is part of Asian Highway 1.
 The road acts as a major link between places in and around Kolkata, especially Netaji Subhash Chandra Bose International Airport and Barasat.
-The road meets commuter (suburban) rail link at Barasat Junction railway station.
-Metro stations on this road include Shyambazar and Belgachia.
+Metro stations on this road include Shyambazar, Belgachia and Jessore Road.